Online Class Premier Host

 Module 6: Revisions and feedback questionnaire.

-***The registration deadline for this course is October 6, 2021 and there are no refunds or rescheduling after this date.
-Requests for registration after the registration deadline will be considered on a case by case basis and will be assessed a $50 late registration processing fee.
+***The registration deadline for this course is May 31, 2023 and there are no refunds or rescheduling after this date.

 EXAM INFORMATION (The exam takes one hour to complete)

 Registrants should access the “RI-Candidate Information” document in the FAQ section of the website under “Can I Take My WSET Exam Online” to determine if this method of exam delivery is right for you.